CTi News

-CTi News (中天新聞臺 (Zhōng Tiān Xīnwén Tái)) was a Taiwanese 24-hour online news outlet and, until December 2020, cable television channel, operated by Chung T'ien Television.
+CTi News (中天新聞臺 (Zhōng Tiān Xīnwén Tái)) is, since 2015, a streaming service, a Taiwanese 24-hour online news outlet and, until December 2020, cable television channel, operated by Chung T'ien Television.

 CTi News was known for its support of Kuomintang politician Han Kuo-yu, who attracted a huge wave of supporters and led the opposition party to a sweeping victory in the 2018 Taiwanese local elections when he was elected mayor of Kaohsiung.
 It is alleged to be a "China-friendly" or "pro-Beijing".

 In 2023, The Wire China reported that CTi News on YouTube produced 10 segments containing anti-American misinformation about a "plan to destroy Taiwan."
 The segments were subsequently echoed by the Ministry of Foreign Affairs of the People's Republic of China.

+In January 2026, a CTi News reporter, Lin Chen-you, was arrested for alleged involvement in a scheme where he bribed Taiwanese military personnel to leak information to China.